 Let us take a first look at the data.
 Figure 1 shows domestic production and domestic consumption of cement for the period 1955 to 1968.
-As can be seen, the first year where production was higher than consumption was 1956, with export practically zero.
-From 1956 to 1968 production increased by 150%, whereas the Norwegian consumption only increased by 50%.
+From 1955 to 1968 production increased by 150%, whereas the Norwegian consumption only increased by 50%.
 By 1968 this lead to an export of some 828 000 tonnes, almost as much as Norway's total production in 1955.
 There is thus rather striking evidence that overproduction took place.

 As we have mentioned above, this paper will focus on the sharing rule and its incentives to explain the above phenomenon.
 What about alternative explanations?
-In principle, there may be two other reasons for the observed capacity increase (see also Steen and Sørgard (1999)): the Norwegian producers built up such high capacity levels due to unrealistically high anticipation of increased future demand, or to deter entry.
+In principle, there may be two other reasons for the observed capacity increase (see also Steen and Sørgard (1999)): the Norwegian producers built up such high capacity levels due to unrealistically high anticipation of increased future consumption, or to deterentry.
 Let us take these alternative explanations in turn.